 - Flying (aviophobia)

-- Snakes (opidiophobia)
+- Snakes (ophidiophobia)

 - Birds (ornithophobia)

-- Frogs (ranidaphobia).
+- Frogs (ranidaphobia)

-Psychologists say that a high proportion of adults with social phobia started taking measures to avoid social situations during their teenage years.
+Psychologists say that a high proportion of adults with social phobia start taking measures to avoid social situations during their teenage years.
 Studies have shown that their progressively isolated lifestyles make them more susceptible to developing depression.
 Experts emphasize that social phobia is not the same as shyness.

 Obese people may develop social anxiety disorder, simply because of their weight.

-How common are phobias?In the industrial nations, phobias are the most common kind of anxiety disorder.
+In industrial nations, phobias are the most common kind of anxiety disorder.
 They can affect people of any age, sex, and socioeconomic status.

 Simple phobias usually start early on in life - during childhood, and often go away by the time the person reaches late teens.
 Complex phobias generally start later on.